Tutorial 2: Package version tracking

 Install pkg-up

-Install as a dependency.
+Install pkg-up as a dependency.
 It will help us locate the nearest package.json file.

 npm install pkg-up --save-dev